-The CRC consists of up to 12 ministerially appointed, non-representative, community members with relevant knowledge and expertise of the PSCMP study area.
-The Minister for Environment has selected former McGowan Government Minister for Emergency Services; Corrective Services, Hon.
-Francis Logan to be the chairperson of the Committee.
+The CRC consists of up to 12 Ministerially-appointed, non-representative, community members with relevant knowledge and expertise of the local area.
+The Minister for Environment will appoint a Noongar Chair of the committee via an expression of interest process.

-Members are non-representative and have been selected based on their expertise, local knowledge or experience across a broad range of interest areas.

-Members appointed by the Minister will remain in place, unless otherwise notified, until the marine park management plan (or plans) is finalised.
-Membership is confirmed when members accept their appointment with DBCA on receipt of their individual appointment letter from the Minister.
+Members are non-representative, selected based on their expertise, local knowledge or experience across a broad range of interest areas.
+Members appointed by the Minister will remain in place, unless otherwise notified, until the marine park management plan is finalised.
+Membership is confirmed when members advise DBCA they wish to accept the appointment on receipt of their individual appointment letter from the Minister.

-Members of the CRC are not empowered to administer management programs or activities or direct DBCA staff or joint management partners.
+The CRC is not empowered to administer management programs or activities, or direct DBCA staff, DPIRD staff or joint management partners.
 The CRC does not have any financial, procurement, contracting or human resource delegations and cannot make any commitments on behalf of the government.